 - If you are pregnant or nursing, or plan to become pregnant

 As with any vaccine, you should not receive the COVID-19 vaccine if you are allergic to any of its ingredients.
-You should not receive a second dose if you had an allergic reaction to the first dose.
+You should not receive a further dose if you had a severe allergic reaction to the first dose.

-If you already received the COVID-19 vaccine, it is important to continue wearing a mask and social distance.
-The current vaccines reduce your risk of getting sick from COVID-19 by up to 90%, depending on the vaccine, but vaccinated people may still be able to spread COVID-19 to others without knowing they are carrying it.
+If you already received the COVID-19 vaccine, it is important to continue to follow public health guidance as advised by your local authorities which may include wearing a mask and social distancing.
+The current vaccines reduce your risk of getting sick from COVID-19 by up to 90%, depending on the vaccine, but vaccinated people may still spread COVID-19 to others without knowing they are carrying it.

 COVID -19 Vaccine Q&A (Epilepsy Foundation)